 • condition of the vascular wall for ruptures, aneurysms, thinning, thickening;

-Duplex scanning of the renal arteries is not difficult to pass.
+Duplex scanning It is not difficult to pass through the renal arteries.
 And this must be done if there is evidence.

 It should be remembered that the quality of the results depends on the experience of the specialist and on the quality of the diagnostic equipment (the higher it is, the more sensitive the sensors and the higher the accuracy of the data obtained).

-Doppler ultrasound of the renal vessels (USDG) is a diagnostic method that allows you to detect changes in blood flow.
+Doppler ultrasound of the renal vessels (USDG) is a diagnostic method that can detect changes in blood flow.
 It is based on the Doppler effect.
-The meaning of this effect is the reflection of ultrasonic waves from blood erythrocytes, which helps to visualize the state of the vessels from the inside and evaluate their work.
-Ultrasound of the renal arteries with Doppler provides an opportunity for specialists to diagnose the state of blood flow in the renal vessels .
+The meaning of this effect is the reflection of ultrasonic waves from red blood cells, which helps to visualize the condition of the vessels from the inside and evaluate their work.
+Ultrasound of the renal arteries with Doppler allows specialists to diagnose the state of blood flow in the renal vessels .

-This is important because the most important function of the kidneys, the excretory function, directly depends on the state of blood flow..
-Doppler ultrasound helps to assess:
+This is important because the most important function of the kidneys, excretory, directly depends on the state of blood flow..
+Doppler ultrasound helps evaluate:

-• the degree of damage to the vascular walls in atherosclerosis, thrombosis;
+• the degree of damage to the vascular walls due to atherosclerosis, thrombosis;

 • (atherosclerotic plaques, thrombosis);